apalache-mc/apalache/docs/src/apalache/features.md

 At the moment, Apalache is only able to check invariants and inductive invariants.
 Which means that you can only check safety properties with Apalache, unless you employ a [liveness-to-safety] transformation in your spec.
-In general, we doe not support checking liveness properties.
+In general, we do not support checking liveness properties.
 If you would like to see liveness implemented, upvote the [liveness feature].

 ## Language